ccubed/AngelBot/docs/source/OA_AList.rst

 Lists
 -----
-Retrieval of Anime and Manga Lists.
-Not the same as changing episode or show status.
-This is simply for display.
+Modifications to Anime and Manga lists of any kind required OAuth.
+Used for adding new Anime and Manga and changing status, review. ratings, etc.